jredwardson/tsql-notes/Window Functions.md

 ## Window Offset Functions
 Returns an element from a single row that is in a given offset from the current row in the window partition, or from the first or last row in the window frame
 - `LAG(col, [N], [default])` - Supports window partition and ordering.
 Returns the value of col from the Nth row preceding the the current row in the partition.
 N defaults to 1.
 If no row exists, then NULL is returned, or the default value if specified
-- `LEAD(col)` - - Supports window partition and ordering.
+- `LEAD(col, [N], [default])` - - Supports window partition and ordering.
 Returns the value of col from the Nth row following the the current row in the partition.
 N defaults to 1.
 If no row exists, then NULL is returned, or the default value if specified
 - `FIRST_VALUE(col)` - Supports partition, order, and frame clauses.
 Returns the value of col in the first row of the window frame
 - `LAST_VALUE(col)` - Supports partition, order, and frame clauses.
 Returns the value of col in the last row of the window frame